yiminllin/yiminllin.github.io/research.md

 ### A positivity preserving strategy for entropy stable discontinuous Galerkin discretizations

-We developed a positivity limiting strategy for entropy stable discontinuous Galerkin discretizations of the compressible Euler and Navier-Stokes equations based on **convex limiting**.
+We developed a positivity limiting strategy for entropy stable discontinuous Galerkin discretizations of the compressible Euler and Navier-Stokes equations.
 The key ingredient in the limiting procedure is the low order positivity-preserving discretization based on **graph viscosity terms**.
 The proposed limiting strategy is both positivity preserving and discretely entropy stable for the compressible Euler and Navier-Stokes equations.

 ***Figure*** Density plot of the Double Mach Reflection test case.
 Polynomial degree 3, 218750 uniform quadrilateral elements.
 Only elementwise positivity limiting is applied to the ESDG discretization.